siva-viknesh/siva-viknesh.github.io/_pages/about.md

   </p>

 <p>🎓 <strong>Educational Background:</strong>
-  I hold an M.S. in Aerospace Engineering with a specialization in Aerodynamics from <strong>IIT Kanpur</strong>, India, where I worked with Dr. Kamal Poddar and Dr. Tapan K. Sengupta on Computational Fluid Mechanics and Wind Tunnel Measurements, and a B.E. in Aeronautical Engineering from <strong>Anna University</strong>, Tamil Nadu, India, where I developed a strong interest in Aerodynamics and solving PDEs.</p>
+  I hold an M.S. in Aerospace Engineering with Aerodynamics major from <strong>IIT Kanpur</strong>, India, where I focused on both Computational Fluid Mechanics and Wind Tunnel Measurements, and a B.E. in Aeronautical Engineering from <strong>Anna University</strong>, Tamil Nadu, India, where I developed a strong interest in Aerodynamics and solving PDEs.</p>
 </div>